Access Keys:

 Our Green Schools Committee is responsible for the overall running of our Green Schools Programme.
 This committee is made up of representative pupils and staff, and is coordinated by Ms. Owens.
 We believe that small changes can make a big difference and we all have a role to play as we strive to become more responsible Global Citizens.

-Our motto, composed by one of our pupils is:
+Our new Green Schools Code, composed by our Second Class pupils is:

 We already have 6 green flags for Litter and Waste, Energy, Water, Travel, Biodiversity, and Global Citizenship - Litter and Waste.
 We maintain the work undertaken so far to achieve these flags while we work on our new theme of Global Citizenship - Energy.